anarisris/bookdiary/README.md

 Walk Trough Walls: A Memoir - Marina Abramović

 ## Wishlist
-Code: The Hidden Language of Computer Hardware and Software - Charles Petzold New Scientist: The Origin of (almost) Everything
+Code: The Hidden Language of Computer Hardware and Software - Charles Petzold
+New Scientist: The Origin of (almost) Everything
 Blankets - Craig Thompson
 Persepolis - Marjane Satrapi
+On Writing - Stephen King
+Norwegian Wood - Haruki Murakami
 How the Mind Works - Steven Pinker